Online GLP-1 Prescription in 2026: The Honest Guide

 Ryan Haight Act.
 This federal law sets the framework for online prescribing of controlled substances.
 GLP-1 medications are not controlled substances, so Ryan Haight applies indirectly via the general principle that there must be a legitimate physician-patient relationship.

 What changed in 2024 and 2025.
-In late 2024 the FDA officially removed semaglutide and tirzepatide from the drug shortage list.
+The FDA officially removed tirzepatide from the drug shortage list in December 2024 and semaglutide in February 2025.
 This reshaped the compounding market: mass-produced compounded GLP-1 medications sold without prescriptions are no longer permitted, and the FDA has been actively enforcing against illegal compounders.
 Legitimate compounding for individual patients with valid prescriptions remains legal and active.
 Going into 2026, the dust has settled and the regulatory picture is clearer than it was during 2023 to 2024.

 The Legitimate Path (5 Steps)